 These spaces are special and inviting enough that you’d come to the hotel just for them, even if you weren’t a guest.
 And they are appealing enough that, after a long day of exploring, there is no pressure to go out.

 The service throughout the hotel is attentive but not intrusive.
 The main reception area is always well-staffed with people who can answer essential questions.

 Family-oriented special packages are available at the Corinthia London.
 Rates start at £630 for a family of four.
 Put the Corinthia in your London little black book!

 We can help!
 Our Family Vacation Consultants can reach out directly to the hotel for availability and pricing, or work with you to plan a fabulous London family vacation from start to finish.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: The Corinthia London offered Ciao Bambino a media rate to review the property for families.
 As always, our opinions are our own.
 Photos by Amie O’Shaughnessy except where noted.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!

 Please fillout the form below to create your free My Trip Planner account.